redox-os/website/content/faq.en.md

 ## What Redox means?

-[Redox](https://en.wikipedia.org/wiki/Redox) is the chemical reaction (reduction–oxidation) that creastes rust, as Redox is an operating system written in Rust, it makes sense.
+[Redox](https://en.wikipedia.org/wiki/Redox) is the chemical reaction (reduction–oxidation) that creates rust, as Redox is an operating system written in Rust, it makes sense.

 It sounds like Minix/Linux too.